 At Blair Peach Primary School promoting British Values is part of our broad and balanced whole school curriculum and SMSC.
-It is central to the school’s ethos and values and we believe our values work develops the whole child, promotes emotional well-being and creates well rounded citizens.

 Our school values aim to equip pupils with the knowledge, skills and attitudes they need to grow up and develop as citizens of our diverse community and country.
 Our values also provide a basis for engaging children with British values, which have been by the government as ‘democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.’